British heavy tanks of the First World War: Description

+Training

+British tank crews came from other areas of the military, including infantry, cavalry, Machine Gun Corps, Flying Corps, Service Corps, and Royal Navy.
+Gunnery training occurred on the French coast, while driving instruction occurred on old German trenches near the front line.
+Tank Corps members were warned that poor performers would go to the front with the infantry, which the soldiers – having escaped what one described as "a horrible nightmare out of which we had just passed" – feared.

 Markings

 When first deployed, British tanks were painted with a four-colour camouflage scheme devised by the artist Solomon Joseph Solomon.
-It was found that they quickly got covered with mud, rendering elaborate, camouflage paint schemes superfluous.
+It was found that they quickly got covered with mud, rendering elaborate camouflage paint schemes superfluous.
 In late 1916, the Solomon scheme was abandoned and tanks were painted with a single shade of dark brown.

 At the rear of the tank, a three, four or five-digit serial number was painted in white or yellow at the factory.
 At the front there was a large tactical marking, a prefix letter indicating the company or battalion, and a number (training tanks had no letter, but three numbers).
 Some tanks had their tactical number painted on the roof for air recognition.
 Later, vertical red and white stripes were painted on the front to aid recognition after the Germans began deploying captured British tanks.

 Tanks were often given individual names and these were sometimes painted on the outside.
 A small handful were known to carry artwork (similar to aircraft nose art).